softcover/softcover_book/chapters/getting_started.md

 # Getting started
 \label{cha:getting_started}

-This is [*The Softcover Book*](http://manual.softcover.io/book)---the manual for *Softcover*, a digital publishing platform for technical authors.[^online_version] Based on the technology and business model used in the [Ruby on Rails Tutorial](http://ruby.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/), Softcover is designed to help authors make the transition from "writing a book" to "building a product empire".
+This is [*The Softcover Book*](http://manual.softcover.io/book)---the manual for *Softcover*, a digital publishing platform for technical authors.[^online_version] Softcover consists of two principal parts: a state-of-the-art [open-source ebook typesetting system](https://github.com/softcover/softcover) (Section~\ref{sec:softcover_system}), and an [online platform](http://www.softcover.io/) for publishing, marketing, and selling ebooks and other digital goods (Section~\ref{sec:softcover_website}).

+ Based on the technology and business model used in the [Ruby on Rails Tutorial](http://ruby.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/), Softcover is designed to help authors make the transition from "writing a book" to "building a product empire".

-Softcover consists of two principal parts: an [open-source typesetting system](https://github.com/softcover/softcover) for producing high-quality multi-format ebooks (Section~\ref{sec:softcover_system}), and a [online platform](http://www.softcover.io/) for publishing, marketing, and selling ebooks and other digital goods (Section~\ref{sec:softcover_website}).
+Broad outline:

+1. Make ebooks, screencasts, etc.
+2. Upload to Softcover and assemble into different product bundles
+3. Profit!!1!

+\noindent Steps 2--3 are not strictly necessary, though, and even by itself the `softcover` typesetting system is very useful.

 **Note:** Softcover is currently in private beta.
 Visit [Softcover.io](http://www.softcover.io/) to request an invitation.